 - Energy-efficient design:

-- Acute care/hospital facilities and medical office buildings: outperform ASHRAE (the American Society of Heating, Refrigerating and Air-Conditioning Engineers) standard 90.1-2010 by at least 30% or meet UC’s whole-building energy performance targets.
+- Acute care/hospital facilities and medical office buildings: Outperform the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standard 90.1-2010 by at least 30% or meet UC’s whole-building energy performance targets.

 - All other buildings: Outperform the energy requirements of the California Building Code by at least 20% on all new construction and major renovation projects or meet UC’s whole-building energy targets.

 Existing Building Operations and Maintenance (EBOM)

-- Each campus shall seek to certify as many buildings as possible through the LEED-EBOM rating system.
+- Seek to certify as many buildings as possible through the LEED EBOM rating system at each campus.